Whether it’s hung on a wall or in a mobile app, pull out your calendar: It’s time to write down 2021’s small business tax deadlines.

 Get an affordable & customized policy in just minutes.
 So you can get back to what matters: Your business.Start My Quote

-If your business is a partnership or S-corporation, look out.
-March 16 is when you need to file your tax documents.
-Fortunately, you can grab the forms here.
+If your business is a partnership or S-corporation, this is a date to look out for.
+March 15 is when you need to file your tax documents.
+Fortunately, you can grab the forms here

-If you’re a sole proprietor, it’s time to pay the first quarter of 2020’s estimated taxes.
+If you’re a sole proprietor, it’s time to pay the first quarter of 2021's estimated taxes.
 It helps to get on a regular quarterly schedule because this deadline doesn’t change—it’s always the same month and day of the year.
-You’ll also need to file and pay your 2019 taxes using Form 1040 .
+You’ll also need to file and pay your 2020 taxes using one of the following forms: form 1040, form 1040-A, or 1040-EZ.

-And if you need an extension, it can be pushed out to October 15, 2020.
+And if you need an extension, it can be filed using Form 7004 here.

 Heads up.
-The third quarter of 2020 estimated taxes are due on September 15, 2020.
-If your business is an S-corporation, and you needed tax deadline extension, you’ll need to file Form 1120S now.
+The third quarter of 2020 estimated taxes are due on September 15, 2021.
+If your business is an S-corporation or partnership, and you filed for a tax deadline extension, you’ll need to file Form 1120-S now.

 Sometimes we need more time.
-If you own a C-corporation or if you’re an individual or sole proprietor who asked for a tax deadline extension, the new deadline is here.
+If you own a C-corporation or if you’re an individual or sole proprietor who asked for a tax deadline extension, the time has come and the new deadline is here.
 Fill out the forms below and pay what’s due.

 If your business is a corporation, remember to pay the fourth quarter estimated taxes by this date.